nchah/freebase-triples/README.md

             Original:   freebase-rdf-latest - 425229008315 bytes
             c1:         freebase-rdf-latest-c1 - 229008851191 bytes (53.8%)
             ```
-        - Optional: Convert "." back to "/" in the domain, type, and property schemas to return a more Freebase-like format (e.g. /award/award_winner for types).
+        - Optional: Convert "." back to "/" in the domain, type, and property schemas to return a more Freebase-like format (e.g. format as "/award/award_winner" for types).
         - Optional: Removing "< >" format which encloses each value.
         - ...
     2. Indexing/Sorting Data
-        - Create dataset(s) for quick topic lookups - extract triples with predicate == /type.object.name, /common.topic.description and possibly /type.object.type.
+        - Create dataset(s) for quick topic lookups: extract triples with predicate == /type.object.name, /common.topic.description and possibly /type.object.type.
 Scripts should create separate data sets for each.
             - Distinguish textual type values (name, description) by ISO language codes
             - Process further for Freebase user-created /base domain, types, and properties.
 Easily distinguishable as these take the form /user/...
         - Create dataset(s) for schema - extract triples with predicate == /type.property.schema; predicate == /type.object.type and object == /type.property; (many others...)